EHTJulia/ScatteringOptics.jl/docs/src/benchmarks.md

 # run both python and julia
 bash run.bash
 ```
+This particular comparison is made for a similar level of the low-level functions in a single thread.
+Comrade.jl's ecosystem further offers multi-threading of computations through `visibilitymap!` and related methods to be used in a higher-level modeling/imaging functions if needed, which allows further accerelation.

 ## End-to-end scattering simulations
 `ScatteringOptics.jl` offers a significant speed up for the end-to-end process as well.
 Here we compare diffractive scattering of the image that will create an ensemble average image (using `ensembleaverage` method; see [Simulate Diffractive Scattering](@ref)) and also full (i.e. diffractive+refractive) scattering that will create an average image (using `scatter_image` method; see [Simulate Refractive Scattering](@ref)).